swatidantu/robocomp-blog-web/blog/gsoc/ideas2019.md

 Components currently generated with RoboComp use Ethernet networks to communicate but these type of networks are not always available.
 This idea proposes to add another communication technology to RoboComp that can connect components in Ethernet deprived areas.
 This technology would be Bluetooth and it will be incorporated using the ZeroC IceBT plugin to the Ice middleware.
 It will be tested first and then integrated into the RoboComp’s source code generator, so it becomes available as an option to anyone creating a new component.
 This technology will provide some additional advantages such as low power consumption and wireless communication over devices 10 meters apart.

 **Needed skills**
-...
+C++, Python, RoboComp

 ### 8\.
 New examples and scenarios for swarm robotics in RoboComp
 **Mentors**
-Francisco Andrés, Pilar Bachiller
+Francisco Andrés, Nicolás González

 **Brief description**
 Nowadays technology is constantly changing, a great example is RoboComp.
 Thus, the creation of new context scenarios is constantly needed to test the devices with which we work.
 We must consider that the level of distributed communication in educational robotics scenarios is very complex.
 It is proposed to create examples of robots’ swarms that help deepen more effective communication mechanisms.
 The swarm intelligence is an approach to optimal solutions taking its inspiration from social living beings.
 Thanks to the data collected by the different individuals we will be able to achieve a great possibility of objectives.
 We believe that through this project we can find  examples that help improving the quality of our robots to achieve better results.

 **Needed skills**
-...
+C++, Python, RoboComp, Qt5

 ### 9\.
 Neural Compute Stick 2 as a RoboComp hybrid component